 The representation of landowners in eminent domain proceedings requires us to battle powerful governmental entities and utilities with seemingly limitless resources for lawyers and experts.
-Subject opponents such as the Oklahoma Transportation Authority, Oklahoma Department of Transportation, Oklahoma Natural Gas and Oklahoma Gas & Electric are worthy adversaries often fighting you with your tax dollars, turnpike fees or utility payments.
+Subject opponents such as the Oklahoma Department of Transportation, Oklahoma Turnpike Authority, and public utility companies are worthy adversaries often fighting you with your tax dollars, turnpike fees or utility payments.

 Throughout this process, our highly knowledgeable and experienced attorneys help guide landowners and business owners through an ever-changing maze of legal issues as the niche area of condemnation law continues to evolve.
 We are often asked such questions as:

 - Do they have a right to take my land?